Chad-Ballay/EDLPi/README.md

 In other words, going from several atomic systems with multiple failure points into one giant, fault tolerant system.

-I'm building upon <a href="https://github.com/Project31/ansible-kubernetes-openshift-pi3" target="_blank">this existing guide</a> but my goal is to make my cluster have an Active/Passive pair of master nodes to reduce the chance of a catastrophic failure.
-I will also add in CI/CD as well several other items.
+I'm building upon <a href="https://github.com/Project31/ansible-kubernetes-openshift-pi3" target="_blank">this existing guide</a> and <a href="https://medium.com/@maumribeiro/a-fullstack-epic-part-i-a-rest-api-in-go-accessing-mongo-db-608b46e969cd" target="_blank"> this one as well</a> but my goal is to make my cluster have an Active/Passive pair of master nodes to reduce the chance of a catastrophic failure.
+I will also add in CI/CD as well several other items to flesh this out into a decent homelab.

 ## Shopping List
 * <a href="https://www.amazon.com/gp/product/B00YRYS4T4/ref=oh_aui_detailpage_o00_s00?ie=UTF8&amp;psc=1" target="_blank">Anker 10 port 60w usb charger</a>